List of Totally Spies! characters: Willard

-Willard is a scientist first appearing in the season 2 episode "Alex Quits".
+Willard (voiced by Dee Baker in season one, Jamie Watson in season 3) is a scientist first appearing in the season 2 episode "Alex Quits".
 He despises anything that moves too quickly, recalling remarks from his past such as not getting a raise because of working too slow, or not making the track team because of running too slow.
 After years of failed cloning research, he develops a ray gun that slows down the molecules of its targets, putting them in a state of slow motion.

 In the season 3 episode "Escape from WOOHP Island", he orchestrates an escape attempt of WOOHP prisoners by employing a different ray gun to bring down Britney's plane, and then disguises himself as her in order to kill the spies and take their plane.
 However, the spies unmask him, forcing him to attack directly.
 Although he dislikes speed, his martial arts technique is quick, although not as fast as Britney's.

 Following "WOOHP Island", he has appeared as a background character in episodes involving WOOHP prisoners.
-Willard has been voiced by Dee Baker.

 Yves Mont Blanc

 Yves Mont Blanc is a shoe designer who has been referenced in multiple episodes and as Clover's favorite shoe designer.
 In "Evil Shoe Designer", he abducts fashion critics who have responded negatively to his latest designs and forces them to wear boots that comply with his commands.

-He also appears in the episode "Baddies on a Blimp" where helps take over the WOOHP blimp.
+He also appears in the episode "Baddies on a Blimp" where helps Manny Wong and Violet Vanderfleet take over the WOOHP blimp.